 Work for Texas

-A series of site-responsive installations and interventions that challenge Texas’ culture and policy around the issue of land ownership and resource use.
+A series of site-responsive installations and interventions that challenge Texas’ Right to Capture legislation.
 Expanding from this local context, the works define and investigate the human impulse to claim ownership.

 40’’ x 60’’

 2018 Photographic document of installation in a recently discovered cave at Government State Park.
 Printed to match actual scale of the space.

 Drop ceiling tiles, steel, 2x4s, drywall, molding, vent, electric heater

 8’ x 8’ x 2’

 In the center of the work there is a hole that leads to a contained compartment.
 The space inside is warm, heat radiating from the interior.
 The sensory experience of interacting with the sculpture reflects the vulnerability of engaging with a cave space.
 The work asks the viewer to trust the structure, contorting their body in order to experience visceral sensation.

 A digital experience of the cave model is paired with the drop-ceiling installation described above.
 One is a direct visual model of the cave while the other simulates the physical experience of being in a cave.
 The viewer experiences these two re-creations separately, segmenting a full understanding of the space.
 Together the works speak to the challenge of fully conveying the visceral experience of interacting with a wild space.